DCeased: DCeased

-In Gotham City, Harley Quinn is saved by Poison Ivy, who kills the infected Birds of Prey.
-In Metropolis, an infected Giganta attacks the Daily Planet before being killed by Cyborg.
-At that moment, an injured Hawkgirl arrives and explains that Captain Atom is about to explode in Washington, D.C.
-Superman and Wonder Woman attempt to fly him into the upper atmosphere to safely explode, but he detonates in an explosion that destroys Washington, D.C., and several other major cities.

-Superman and Wonder Woman both survive the explosion.
-It is revealed that Green Canary also saved the group at the Daily Planet in a green energy shield bubble.
 Lex Luthor, saddened by the destruction of Metropolis, arrives and offers to join forces with Superman.
-Over the next few weeks the heroes disable the Internet to stop the Equation's spread.
-Wonder Woman convinces her mother to allow survivors on Themyscira.
-Meanwhile, Damian (Now operating as Batman), Green Arrow, and Green Canary meet with Poison Ivy to create a sanctuary in Gotham, and Luthor and Cyborg work together to build two space arks to leave Earth.
+Over the next few weeks, the heroes disable the Internet to stop the Equation's spread.
+Wonder Woman convinces her mother Hippolyta to allow survivors on Themyscira.
+Meanwhile, Damian (now operating as Batman), Green Arrow, and Green Canary meet with Poison Ivy to create a sanctuary in Gotham, and Luthor and Cyborg work together to build two space arks to leave Earth.
 However, an infected Martian Manhunter attacks the fortress, kills Luthor, and infects the Flash before being killed by Firestorm.
 Superman kills the Flash, but he is infected in the process.

-As Superman begins his attack in New York, Cyborg declares they must evacuate Earth, but Lois says Superman will destroy the arks and must be stopped first.
+As the infected Superman begins his attack in New York, Cyborg declares they must evacuate the planet, but Lois says Superman will destroy the arks and must be stopped first.
 Damian reveals that he possesses a shard of kryptonite, which he gives to Cyborg.
-Wonder Woman states that it will not be enough and attempts to kill Superman with a kryptonite-infused magic sword, but fails and is infected.
+Wonder Woman states that it will not be enough and they must use lethal force against Superman.
+She tells Green Lantern and Cyborg to come with her, while ordering everyone else to go to the Gotham Jungle and Themyscira to prepare for departure.
+In Superman's forge, Wonder Woman imbues her sword with magic and kryptonite, combining Superman's two principal weaknesses.
+Wonder Woman attacks Superman, but fails to kill him and is infected.

-On one of the arks, Superboy asks Batman to take care of his mother before battling Superman to buy the arks time to escape.
 The Green Lantern Corps and the Guardians of the Universe arrive to stop Superman.
 Realizing that they are too powerful to take on alone, Superman retreats into the Sun and begins absorbing its energy.
 Ganthet states the Corps cannot stop him, and escorts the survivors to a new world to settle on.

 On Earth, Cyborg interrogates Wonder Woman with the Lasso of Truth to find out if there is a cure, learning that the virus is sentient and controls its victims as a hive mind, and that the cure lies within his body.
-He attempts to message the arks before Wonder Woman decapitates him.
+He attempts to message the arks, but is decapitated by Wonder Woman.